Apply

 August 1: Application opens

-You can submit an application online via the clickable buttons under each grant opportunity description, by phone, or by video.
-In addition, we are happy to offer an Application Representative to anyone who requests this option.
-An Application Representative is a member of our grantmaking panel and supports groups who want to apply to QMF but may not feel comfortable applying using a written application.
-An Application Representative may also reach out to your group if the grantmaking panel has questions about your application.
-Please email us at qmf@southernvision.org for more information on alternate ways to apply to the program including phone conversation, video or other creative ideas via our Application Representative.
+You can submit an application online via the clickable button above.
+We also understand that written communication is not the best means of showing off every project, and we are happy to offer an Application Representative (Application Rep.) to anyone who requests this option.
+An Application Rep. is a member of our staff or grantmaking panel and supports groups who want to apply to QMF but may not feel comfortable applying using a written application.
+An Application Rep may also reach out to your group if the grantmaking panel has questions about your application.
+The deadline to request an Application Rep. appointment is August 25.

 Do you want assistance in developing your organizations project proposal?
 We are happy to talk through your idea and give you feedback on your application before you submit.
 Please email us at qmf@southernvision.org